LafColITS/moodle-local_hide_inactive_courses/README.md

 # Moodle Local Hide Inactive Courses

+[RETIRED] This plugin is no longer maintained and there will be no further releases.

 This plugin adds a scheduled task which automatically hides any courses which have not been accessed for a configurable time period.
 It also sends an email alert to any Teachers in a course when that course is auto-hidden.

 ## Installation